x3dom/x3dom/doc/guide/api.rst

     :param boolean show: true/false to show or hide the debug window
     :returns: The current visibility status of the debug window (true/false)

     Displays or hides the debug window.
-If the paramter is omitted, the current visibility satus is returned.
+If the parameter is omitted, the current visibility status is returned.

 ..  js:function:: navigationType()